IX Army Corps (Italy)

 The IX Army Corps (IX Corpo d'Armata) was a corps of the Royal Italian Army between 1877 and 1944.

 History

 the IX Army Corps participated in World War I.

 In 1940, the IX Corps was assigned to defend the south-eastern coast between Pescara and Lecce.
 The headquarters were located in Putignano in the province of Bari.

-The Corps remained here for the duration of the war, and after the Armistice of Cassibile on 8 September 1943, the Corps moved to Brindisi in Puglia to escape capture by the Germans.
+The Corps remained here for the duration of the war, and after the Armistice of Cassibile on 8 September 1943, the Corps moved to Brindisi in Apulia to escape capture by the Germans.

 On 15 September 1943, it was renamed LI Army Corps to fight alongside the Allies, but this never came into effect.

-1944 - On 1 July 1944, it assumed the name of Military Command of Puglia and Lucania, with airport defense tasks around the harbours of Taranto and Brindisi.
+1944 - On 1 July 1944, it assumed the name of Military Command of Apulia and Lucania, with airport defense tasks around the harbours of Taranto and Brindisi.